CMAD/sshfu/docs/basic_examples.md

             +----+ +----+   +--+
 ```

 To do this we may want to have automatic CONTEXT detection based on parameters like the default gateways or the assigned addresses.
-Or maybe we want that the CONTEXT to vary according to the weekday.
+Or maybe we want that the CONTEXT to vary according to the day of the week.
 [This tutorial](context.md) may help.

-Once CONTEXT is determined we can advance with the configuration, now dependant on that variable:
+Once CONTEXT is determined (CONTEXT being server1 or i.e. home) we can advance with the configuration, now dependant on that variable:

 ```tcl
 with key foo_rsa {